Health Occupations Department

 Health Occupations Programs:

-The Health Occupations Department administers programs leading to certificates and degrees in health and human service fields.
+The Health Occupations Department administers programs leading to certificates and degrees in health fields.
 Included are the following:

-This department offers programs to prepare students for a variety of health and human service occupations.
+This department offers programs to prepare students for a variety of health occupations.
 The programs offer certificates, Associate of Applied Science, and Associate of Science degrees.

 In each program that offers an Associate of Applied Science, the student may elect to earn either a Bachelor of Applied Science or a Bachelor of Science in Health Science (BSHS) degree with a Health Occupations Concentration.
 In programs that lead to an Associate of Science, the student may elect to earn a BSHS degree with a Health Occupations Concentration.
 Students should consult with their program advisors about which university general education courses can be used to fulfill requirements for both the associate degrees and the BSHS degree.

 The bolded first line begins with a capitalized abbreviation that designates the subject area followed by the course number and title.
 The number of credits earned by taking the courses is also displayed.

 The course description is a brief summary of the purpose of the course and the topics covered.
 Any requisite courses are listed and could include the following:

 - Courses showing the abbreviation “COREQ” require simultaneous registration with each course named as a corequisite.

 - The abbreviation “PRE-or-COREQ” means that each course named may have been taken prior to or may be taken concurrently with the course for which it is required.